ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch15.md

 decoder-style LLMs such as GPT (decoder-style LLMs are discussed in more detail in Chapter [\[ch17\]](../ch17){reference="ch17" reference-type="ref"}).
-We can use these models to generate new data from scratch by using â€œcomplete the sentenceâ€? or â€œgenerate example sentencesâ€? prompts, among others.
+We can use these models to generate new data from scratch by using "complete the sentence"? or "generate example sentences"? prompts, among others.
 We can also use LLMs as alternatives to back translation, prompting them to rewrite sentences as shown in Figure [1.1](#fig:ch15-fig01){reference="fig:ch15-fig01" reference-type="ref"}.